 Association of Performing Arts Professionals logo

-APAP|NYC+ is the world's premier gathering of the performing arts presenting, booking and touring industry and the annual members conference of the Association of Performing Arts Professionals.
+APAP|NYC is the world's premier gathering of the performing arts presenting, booking, and touring industry and the annual members conference of the Association of Performing Arts Professionals.

 Modify Registration

-APAP|NYC+ is a members-only conference.
-Not a current member?
+APAP|NYC is a members-only conference.
 Join or renew now!

 Featured